S4M37/collect_places_from_google_map/README.md

-# Collect places from google map
+# Collect places from google/HERE maps APIs
 This Api devoleped with Java JRE 1.8.0_40, it collect places from google maps, u give an array of lat/lon and the api fill-in an excel file some basic information of businesses.
 <br>add this jar: